Emmanuel-igbokwe/NOLA-School-Finance-tracker/README.md

 # 📊 NOLA Schools Financial Tracker

 **Built by Emmanuel Igbokwe**

-The **NOLA Schools Financial Tracker** is an interactive dashboard that allows users to explore and visualize the financial performance of New Orleans charter schools across multiple fiscal years and quarters.
+The NOLA Schools Financial Tracker is an interactive Streamlit dashboard that visualizes financial and enrollment metrics for New Orleans charter schools across multiple fiscal years and quarters

 With this tool, you can:

-- 🔎 Select one or more **schools**
+🔎 School Selection – Filter by one or multiple schools.

-- 📅 Filter by **Fiscal Year & Quarter** (e.g., FY22 Q1 → FY25 Q3)
+📅 Fiscal Year & Quarter Filtering – View historical trends from FY22 → FY26.

-- 📊 Choose a **financial metric** (e.g., Fund Balance, Revenue, Liabilities, Ratios)
+📊 Metric Visualization – Choose metrics like Fund Balance, Revenue, Liabilities, Ratios, and more.

-- 🎨 View results in clear, color-coded **bar charts** with values displayed on top
+🎨 Interactive Charts – Bar or line charts powered by Plotly Express.

-- 📑 Explore formatted data tables (with `$` for financials, `%` for ratios, plain numbers for other metrics)
+📑 Data Tables – Formatted with $ for financials, % for ratios, and clear numeric formatting for all other values.

+🧮 FY26 Enrollment Module – Compare Budget vs. October Enrollment counts and view variances.

 ---